leonp/sherlock-holmes/_chapters/the-five-orange-pips-ch1.md

 still held in his trembling hand, ‘K. K. K.!’ he shrieked, and then, ‘My God, my God, my sins have overtaken me!’
 </p><p>
-“&nbsp;‘What is it, uncle?’
+“&‘What is it, uncle?’
 I cried.
 </p><p>
-“&nbsp;‘Death,’ said he, and rising from the table he retired to his room, leaving me palpitating with horror.
+“&‘Death,’ said he, and rising from the table he retired to his room, leaving me palpitating with horror.
 I took up the envelope and saw scrawled in red ink upon the inner flap, just above the gum, the letter K three times repeated.
 There was nothing else